-Some customers have noticed that foreign domains are showing up in their console views.
-This can happen if the requestor is using a modified hosts file or forged host header so that it appears the target is a foreign host but has been configured to point to one of your IP addresses directly.
+This can happen if the requester is using a modified hosts file or forged host header.
+This is done to make it appear as though the target is a foreign host when it has actually been configured to point to one of your IP addresses directly.